Skip to main content

 Here’s the full process, broken into clear steps.
 Follow them in order, and you’ll avoid the back-and-forth that delays most applications.

-Schedule and pass your facility inspection.
+9. Schedule and pass your facility inspection.
 The DPH will contact you to arrange an inspection.
-An inspector will check your layout, sterilization equipment, sanitation supplies, and record-keeping systems.
+An inspector will check your layout, sterilization equipment, sanitation supplies, and record-keeping systems — knowing what to expect during a health inspection beforehand helps you walk in prepared.
 Fix any deficiencies immediately if flagged.

-Receive your licenses and open for business.
-Once you pass inspection and all paperwork is processed, you’ll receive your studio license and individual permits.
-Display them prominently in your studio: Delaware requires it.
+10. Receive your license and open for business.
+Once you pass inspection and all paperwork is processed, you’ll receive your studio facility license.
+Display it prominently in your studio: Delaware requires it.

 The whole process typically takes 4 to 8 weeks.
 Delays usually come from incomplete applications or spaces that aren’t inspection-ready.
 Do the prep work upfront, and you’ll save yourself weeks of frustration.